 At the playground, when Sarah desperately tries to warn people, the shockwave blasts everything (even the charred flesh from the bones) but the little horse on a spring in the background doesn't move at all.
 Since this is a dream sequence, it doesn't have to obey the laws of nature.

 The color of the Terminator's T-shirt changes from black to pale blue/grey overnight as he stands sentry in the abandoned gas station.
 However, the bullet holes also disappear, which means it's a different shirt, probably one that was at the garage.

 Sarah Connor tells the doctor she has been good for six months, and he agrees.
-Shortly before, he tells students that Sarah stabbed him in the leg with a pen only three weeks ago.
+Shortly before, he tells the students that Sarah stabbed him in the leg with a pen only three weeks ago.
 However, he may have been agreeing with her to avoid confrontation, or he may have been exaggerating to the students.

-In Terminator (1984) the Terminator comes through the time port and his hair is that of the "molding" of all Terminator's.
+In The Terminator the Terminator comes through the time port and his hair is that of the "molding" of all Terminator's.
 But in T2 when the Terminator comes out of the time "bubble" his hair is the same as after the car wreck scene in the first movie when he puts on the glasses.
 John may have modified him to look more acceptable to Sarah.
 It is also possible that Skynet modifies each terminator before sending it into action so that, at least from a distance, they will look different from one another.

 When Sarah makes her first shot at Dyson, the computer screen explodes at a different place from the laser sight dot, but between the silencer and the chances she hasn't calibrated precisely, it's not far off.

 In the steel mill, T-1000 asks Sarah to call John although he could easily shut her mouth and imitate Sarah's voice.